RFI – Request for Information

 Managing RFIs with Software

-For large projects (over $1M), it is likely that dozens, if not hundreds, of RFIs will be sent between the key managers and team members of the project, which can create a document management problem for project managers and the rest of the team.
+For large projects (over $1M), dozens, if not hundreds, of RFIs will likely be sent between the project’s key managers and team members, which can create a document management problem for project managers and the rest of the team.

-Construction professionals can turn to modern technology, in particular, construction project management and RFI management tools, like Procore and Buildertrend to help manage the RFI process and other parts of the project.
+Construction professionals can turn to modern technology, particularly construction project management and RFI management tools, like Procore and Buildertrend, to help manage the RFI process and other parts of the project.

 Each company featured in our guides has been independently selected and reviewed by our research team.
 If you select one of these companies and click on a link, we may earn a commission.